cisco/sto-uefi-secure-bootloader/shim-review/README.md

 *******************************************************************************
 ### What kernel are you using?
 Which patches and configuration does it include to enforce Secure Boot?
 *******************************************************************************
-Latest kernel version of Ubuntu and AlmaLinux.
+Latest kernel version of Windriver LTS24.

 *******************************************************************************
 ### What contributions have you made to help us review the applications of other applicants?